 To learn how to save your model in the form of one or more model artifacts, see Exporting model artifacts for prediction.

 Regularly compute new feature values

-Often, a model will use a subset of features sourced from Vertex Feature Store.
-The features in Vertex Feature Store will already be ready for online serving.
-For any new features created by data scientist by sourcing data from the data lake, we recommend scheduling the corresponding data processing and feature engineering jobs (or ideally Vertex Pipelines) to regularly compute the new feature values at the required cadence, depending upon feature freshness needs, and ingesting them into Vertex Feature Store for online or batch serving.
+Often, a model will use a subset of features sourced from Vertex AI Feature Store.
+The features in Vertex AI Feature Store will already be ready for online serving.
+For any new features created by data scientist by sourcing data from the data lake, we recommend scheduling the corresponding data processing and feature engineering jobs (or ideally Dataflow) to regularly compute the new feature values at the required cadence, depending upon feature freshness needs, and ingesting them into Vertex AI Feature Store for online or batch serving.

 Model deployment and serving

 Model deployment and serving refers to putting a model into production.
-The output of the training job is a model file stored on Cloud Storage, which you can upload to Vertex AI so the file can be used for prediction serving.
+The output of the training job is one or more model artifacts stored on Cloud Storage, which you can upload to Vertex AI Model Registry so the file can be used for prediction serving.
 There are two types of prediction serving: batch prediction is used to score batches of data at a regular cadence, and online prediction is used for near real-time scoring of data for live applications.
-Both approaches let you obtain predictions from trained models by passing input data to a cloud-hosted ML model and getting inferences for each data instance.To learn more, see Getting batch predictions and Getting online predictions from custom-trained models.
+Both approaches let you obtain predictions from trained models by passing input data to a cloud-hosted ML model and getting inferences for each data instance.To learn more, see Getting batch predictions and Get online predictions from custom-trained models.

 Specify the number and types of machines you need

 To deploy your model for prediction, choose hardware that is appropriate for your model, like different central processing unit (CPU) virtual machine (VM) types or graphics processing unit (GPU) types.
 For more information, see Specifying machine types or scale tiers.